Oxsomi/core3/docs/graphics_spec.md

 #### Default features in Metal

-- EGraphicsFeatures_TiledRendering is always set.
+- EGraphicsFeatures_DirectRendering is never set.
 - EGraphicsFeatures_TessellationShader is always set.
 - EGraphicsDataTypes_ASTC is always set.
-- EGraphicsDataTypes_BCn can be set as well.
+- EGraphicsDataTypes_BCn can be set as well on Mac/MacBook.
 - EGraphicsDataTypes_AtomicF32, EGraphicsDataTypes_AtomicI64, EGraphicsDataTypes_F16, EGraphicsDataTypes_I64 are always set.
-- EGraphicsBindingTier_Low by default due to strict binding requirements.
-See "List of Vulkan requirements" -> "Resource binding tiers".

 ## TODO: List of WebGPU requirements